cieranholmes/cieranholmes/README.md

 - Loves the ocean but gets viciously sea-sick everytime I go on a boat

 > *Oh well.
 Whatever happens, happens.*

-> *The best time to plant a tree was 20 years ago the second best time is now*-

-> *90% of people are good, 80% of the time.*

 <h2 align="center">Follow me/Contact Me</h2>
 <p align="center">